KryptonPortugal/Krypton/Krypton/Mathematical Content/Graduate Mathematics/Applied Graduate Mathematics/Dynamical Systems and Ergodic Theory/37-01/IDS - TV - 0001/An introduction to dynamical systems - Tiago Veríssimo - 0001.md

 ![[Dynamical T-invariant]]

-and we arrive at our first proposition, the fact [[Closure of a Dynamical Orbit is T-Invariant]] which formally stays as
+and we arrive at our first proposition, the fact that the [[Closure of a Dynamical Orbit is T-Invariant]] which formally stays as

 ![[Closure of a Dynamical Orbit is T-Invariant]]